poblabs/weewx-belchertown/.github/ISSUE_TEMPLATE/1_bug_report.md

 assignees: ''

 ---
+Please don't delete these questions!
+They are asked almost with every issue - answering them as below saves us time from asking them!

 **First step**
 Try to debug the skin yourself.
 If you can't figure it out, please include the debug information (text, screenshots, etc.).
 See this guide on debugging the skin. https://github.com/poblabs/weewx-belchertown#how-to-use-debug